Jackwaang/githubGPTUsage/README.md

 Issues:
 - Descriptions of the post may be insufficient.
 - Keywords need to be excluded in order to filter more posts that in fact utilize chatGPT, rather than ones unrelated.

+Solved Issues:
+- Sometimes, the openAI API would return a label in the incorrect format, like adding a period at the end of the label or including other formatting text.
+To fix this, I added a function to sanitize the responses.